Bifold Doors Installation Cost

 Bi-fold doors can be very secure depending on the quality of the glazing and locking systems fitted, much like any other type of door.
 They will use toughened safety glass and often a multi-point locking system for peace of mind.

-Bifold doors are a modern double glazing design so are indeed thermally efficient.
-Timber bifold doors usually have an engineered core to reduce heat transfer, and aluminium doors use a thermal break to stop heat passing straight through the frame.
+Bifold doors are a modern double-glazing design so are indeed thermally efficient.
+Timber bifold doors usually have an engineered core to reduce heat transfer, and aluminium doors use a thermal break to stop heat from passing straight through the frame.
 The glazing also can be filled with argon to improve the overall thermal efficiency.

 A traffic door is a special panel within a bi-fold door that can be opened separately for quick access without opening the whole sliding system (useful in the winter).